SMEFT chromomagnetic dipole operator contributions to $t{\bar t}$ production at approximate NNLO in QCD

 The scale uncertainties are similar for SM and SMEFT contributions and improve by going to aNNLO: they are roughly $+12$\% $-12\%$ at NLO and around $+3.4\%$ $-5.5\%$ at aNNLO for both LHC energies.
 In addition to scale variation, there are also uncertainties from the pdf which are much smaller than the scale uncertainties.

-By inspecting Table 1 and Table 2 one can compute individual $K$-factors for each $\beta_i$ term; we observe that both the NLO over LO and the aNNLO over LO $K$-factors of the SMEFT terms ($\beta_1$ and $\beta_2$) are virtually identical to the corresponding $K$-factors of the SM term ($\beta_0$)~\cite{NKnnll1,NKan3lo1}.
-This shows that the $K$-factor equivalence between SM and SMEFT contributions, which was first presented at NLO in~\cite{BuarqueFranzosi:2015jrv}, holds also at aNNLO.
+By inspecting Table 1 and Table 2 one can compute individual $K$-factors for each $\beta_i$ term; we observe that both the NLO over LO and the aNNLO over LO $K$-factors of the SMEFT terms ($\beta_1$ and $\beta_2$) are very similar (the difference is less than 1\%) to the corresponding $K$-factors of the SM term ($\beta_0$)~\cite{NKnnll1,NKan3lo1}.
+This shows that the $K$-factor similarity between SM and SMEFT contributions, which was first presented at NLO in~\cite{BuarqueFranzosi:2015jrv}, holds also at aNNLO.
 For instance, considering MSHT20 NNLO pdf at 13 TeV center of mass energy, we find that the NLO over LO $K$-factors are given by

 while the aNNLO over LO $K$-factors are